 If you are still unsure and you were contacted via a phone call, hang up, use a different type of phone (mobile if they called to your landline and landline if they called to your mobile) and call the legitimate phone number as given in the phone book or on an official website or paperwork you have received from them.
 Never call the number the callers give you.

 If you are still not sure as to the validity of an email / telephone call, or do not wish to use the internet to check, contact us with the details you have (email addresses, company name, telephone number, details of query), and we can check if it matches any of the known scams.

 If you think you have been subject to a scam, please contact the police immediately or call 0300 123 2040 Monday to Friday 8am - 8pm, or 999 if the scam is progress.

 If you are subject to insessent scam calls, consider getting a call blocker such as the one from True Call.

 New viruses are being created every minute in an attempt to gain access to your computer.
-It is essential you have an active anti-virus program running ALL the time, such as Norton, Symantec, McAfee, which you pay for, or AVG or Avast which are free.
-We currently use Avast at Approachable Technology.
-If you install the free version of Avast or AVG, be careful as you click through the installation process, they will try and get you to try or buy the paid for version.
+It is essential you have an active anti-virus program running ALL the time, such as Norton, Symantec, McAfee, which you pay for, or Avast which is free.
+In addition Microsoft have an inbuilt virus checker called Windows Defender which you can also use for free.
+If you install the free version of Avast, be careful as you click through the installation process, they will try and get you to try or buy the paid for version.